ydb-platform/ydb/BUILD.md

  - ninja 1.10+

 ##### How to build:
  Currently x86_64 linux is supported.
-Building was tested on Ubuntu 20.04 Note when multithreading build is on operation each instance of clang can use up to 1 GB of RAM.
+Building was tested on Ubuntu 18.04 and Ubuntu 20.04 Note when multithreading build is on operation each instance of clang can use up to 1 GB of RAM.
 Linkage of binary file can use up to 16Gb ram.
 Please make sure system has enough memory.

 1. Add repositories to install dependencies